beforesemicolon/flatlist-react/documentation/Doc.md

 FlatList comes with pagination out of the box.
 This is specially great for when fetching all the items from api would take long so you start with fetching a small portion and then let the user scroll to the bottom, show the loading indicator while you fetch some more.

+Pagination props will not work while `renderOnScroll` is being used.

 ### hasMoreItems
 ###### boolean